vector-lang/vector/docs/vector-spec.md

 A type in vector is an entity that possesses attributes and functions that perform operations on those attributes.
 A type is unique and distinguishable from other types.
 A type can either be one of two kinds of types, which are;
-primitive types or compund types.
+primitive types or compound types.
 Primitive types are built into the programming language while compound types can either be built into the language or defined in vector code.
 Types defined in vector code are referred to as user-defined types while types built into the language are referred to as builtin types